Lundalogik/lime-elements/etc/lime-elements.api.md

         "limel-button-group": LimelButtonGroup;
         // (undocumented)
         "limel-callout": LimelCallout;
+        // Warning: (ae-incompatible-release-tags) The symbol ""limel-card"" is marked as @public, but its signature references "JSX_2" which is marked as @beta
+        //
+        // (undocumented)
+        "limel-card": LimelCard;
         // Warning: (ae-incompatible-release-tags) The symbol ""limel-chart"" is marked as @public, but its signature references "JSX_2" which is marked as @beta
         //
         // (undocumented)